 Copyright 2012 Barry Keith Hill

 Hill, Barry Keith.
-"Field portable X-Ray fluorescence for rapid analysis Of titanium dioxide on air filters." thesis, University of Iowa, 2012.
+"Field portable X-Ray fluorescence for rapid analysis Of titanium dioxide on air filters."
+MS (Master of Science) thesis, University of Iowa, 2012.